jamesderlin/gv-log-tools/README.md

 # specified, read logs from the current directory.
 log_directory=/var/log/goveebttemplogger

+# Optional.
+The default expected temperature range for all thermometers.
+# Temperatures outside of this range will be reported by `gv-notify`.
+# Temperatures may be expressed in Celsius or Fahrenheit.
+The range may be
+# expressed by a minimum, a maximum, or both.
+#
+# These entries may be overridden by device-specific ones.
+min_temperature=0C
+max_temperature=40F

+# Optional.
+The default expected humidity range for all thermometers.
+# Humidity values outside of this range will be reported by `gv-notify`.
+# The range may be expressed by a minimum, a maximum, or both.
+#
+# These entries may be overridden by device-specific ones.
+min_humidity=0%
+max_humidity=100%

+# Optional.
+The default minimum battery level expected for all devices.
+# Battery levels below this value will be reported by `gv-notify`.
+#
+# This may be overridden by a device-specific entry.
+min_battery=10%

 # Configuration for `gv-notify`.
 [notify]
 command=/usr/bin/mailx -s "Govee thermometer warning" james@example.com